Sexism on campus

-There were some positive outcomes of the audit.
-A ‘Lad Culture’ Pilot Scheme was introduced to encourage institutions to work with students’ unions on tackling this issue.
+However, there were some positive outcomes of the audit.
+A ‘Lad Culture’ pilot scheme was introduced to encourage institutions to work with students’ unions on tackling this issue.
 Unions involved include Bradford, Cardiff, King’s College London and Warwick.

-The NUS list four ways to combat sexism at universities:
+The NUS lists four ways to combat sexism at universities:

-- Discuss experiences, issues and solutions with those around you.
-The more awareness spread about society, the better.
+- Discuss experiences, issues and solutions with those around you – the more awareness spread around society, the better

-- 66% were unaware of the procedure to report these incidents and 12% felt they wouldn’t be taken seriously if they did.
+61% of respondents claimed they were not made aware of any codes of conduct implemented by their university and 66% were unaware of the procedure to report these incidents.
+12% felt they wouldn’t be taken seriously if they did.

 One woman complained about the Facebook ‘Uni Lad’ group, saying that it “regularly posts demeaning things about women and rape jokes, which I and my fellow female students find appalling.
 I have seen many male university friends have ‘liked’ the page.”